bennet489/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More Pointers, Arrays, and Strings
+This task is on More Pointers, Arrays, and Strings